spurtcms/Writers-hub-theme/README.md

 ![Screenshot of spurtCMS using Presentation Tool to do Visual Editing](https://dev.spurtcms.com/public/img/Blog1.jpg)

-This sample blog is an excellent starting point to explore Next.js and spurtcms [spurtcms][https://dev.spurtcms.com].
+This sample blog is an excellent starting point to explore Next.js and spurtcms [spurtcms](https://dev.spurtcms.com).
 Get it up and running in minutes.
 Modify and adapt it to your liking;
-It comes with a native spurtcms that offers features like real-time collaboration and visual editing with live updates using [https://dev.spurtcms.com/documentation].
+It comes with a native spurtcms that offers features like real-time collaboration and visual editing with live updates.
+Check out the [project documentaion](https://dev.spurtcms.com/documentation) for more details.

 The Studio connects to spurtcms, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
 You can use this starter to kick-start a blog or learn these technologies.